 Books will be evaluated for their availability in most NJ public libraries and in print, ebook and audiobook formats.
 We’ll be using bookshop.org, an online bookstore using independent booksellers, for links to the book’s description and reviews; you can check other sites for more info.
 You can check your local libraries, streaming services, buy the book or borrow it.

-You don’t have to have read the book, but in order to participate and add meaningful comments during our discussions, it will help to have some familiarity with each month’s book.
+In order to participate and add meaningful comments during our discussions, it will help to have some familiarity with each month’s book.

 To join (no registration), click this recurring link: